A general fluid-sediment mixture model and constitutive theory: Introduction

 \section{Introduction}

-Mixtures of fluids and sediments play an important role in many industrial and geotechnical engineering problems, from transporting large volumes of industrial wastes to building earthen levees and damns.
+Mixtures of fluids and sediments play an important role in many industrial and geotechnical engineering problems, from transporting large volumes of industrial wastes to building earthen levees and dams.
 To solve these problems, engineers have traditionally relied on the myriad of empirical models developed in the last century.
 These empirical models are derived by coupling relevant experimental observations to an understanding of the underlying physics governing the behavior of these mixtures.
-The model reported in \cite{einstein} describes the viscous thickening of fluids due to dilute suspensions of grains.
+The model reported in \cite{einstein} describes the increase in effective fluid viscosity due to dilute suspensions of grains.
 The Darcy-like drag law given in \cite{carman} describes the pressure drop in a fluid as it flows through a bed of densely packed grains.
 The work by \cite{turian} characterizes the flow of slurries in pipelines.
 Other models (such as in \cite{pailha}) describe more complex problems (such as the initiation of submerged granular avalanches); however, each of these models can only provide a description of a specific regime of mixture and flows.

-To address an engineering problem which involves complex interactions of fluids and sediments spanning many flow regimes requires a more general modeling approach.
-A natural first step is to model the underlying physics directly by solving the coupled fluid grain interactions at the micro-scale (as in the coupled lattice Boltzman and discrete element method, LBM-DEM, proposed in \cite{cook}).
+To address an engineering problem that involves complex interactions of fluids and sediments spanning many flow regimes requires a more general modeling approach.
+A natural first step is to model the underlying physics directly by solving the coupled fluid grain interactions at the micro-scale (as in the coupled lattice Boltzmann and discrete element method, LBM-DEM, proposed in \cite{cook}).
 Many problems of interest, however, involve far too much material for a direct approach to be computationally viable.
 We therefore turn to a continuum modeling approach, where the small scale structures and physics are homogenized into bulk properties and behaviors.